Pete-Nime/Automate_Data_Pipeline/README.md

 For this project, datasets that will be working on are as follows with the s3 links for each:

 Log data: s3://udacity-dend/log_data

 Song data: s3://udacity-dend/song_data

 # Project Template

-With these template files, you will be able see the new DAG in the Airflow UI.
+With these template files, will be able see the new DAG in the Airflow UI.
 The graph view should look like this:

 ![image](https://user-images.githubusercontent.com/103359089/222222170-fe356c67-5796-41a4-8401-b2793d8024a6.png)